 Transcatheter aortic valve replacement in severe aortic stenosis: a review of comparative durability and clinical effectiveness beyond 12 months

-Authors' recomendations: In follow-up longer than 12 months, findings support the use of TAVR as an alternative to conventional surgery in selected high-risk patients with aortic stenosis, with similar clinical outcomes such as mortality and rehospitalization rates, neurologic events, and myocardial infarction.
+Authors' recomendations: In follow-up longer than 12 months, findings support the use of TAVR as an alternative to conventional surgery in selected high-risk patients with aortic stenosis, with similar clinical outcomes such as mortality and re-hospitalization rates, neurologic events, and myocardial infarction.
 Major vascular complications and neurologic events were more frequent with TAVR.
 The two methods, TAVR and SAVR, had similar echocardiographic hemodynamic findings.
-Compared with standard treatment, TAVR was superior with regard to long-term clinical outcomes and improved symptoms.
-A meta-analysis of larger trials with sensitivity analyses on study design, sample size, baseline characteristics, and surgeon's experience is needed to reconfirm the findings.
+Compared with standard treatment, TAVR was superior with regards to long term clinical outcomes and improved symptoms.
+A meta-analysis of larger trials with sensitivity analyses on study design, sample size, baseline characteristics, and surgeons experience is needed to reconfirm the findings.